Guskara railway station

-Guskara railway station is a railway station of Sahibganj loop line under Howrah railway division of Eastern Railway zone.
+Guskara railway station is a railway station on the Bardhaman-Rampurhat Section under Howrah railway division of Eastern Railway zone.
 It is situated beside Guskara–Dignagar Road at Guskara in Purba Bardhaman district in the Indian state of West Bengal.
 Toatal 40 express and passenger trains stop at Guskara railway station.
 It is a NSG-5 (non suburban group-5) category rail station.

 Trains

 Some of the major trains available from Guskara railway station are as follows: